 We recognise that touch is appropriate in the context or working with children, and all staff have been given 'Safe Practice' guidance to ensure they are clear about their professional boundary.
-Staff have also been trained in Passive Intervention and Prevention Strategies (PIPS).
-The school has a 'Safe touch' Policy.
+(Safe touch policy)

-28. Confidentiality, sharing information and GDPR
+29. Confidentiality, sharing information and GDPR